• Home

 WALL: Curated by Molly Ruppert

-about a week ago
+about 6 years ago

 “The Wall,” seems to be on everyone’s mind lately.
 What are walls, what do they accomplish and how do we as a society perceive the word wall?
 Curator Molly Rupert poses these questions to a select group of artists.